-A typical group session in the early abstinence phase of the program begins with each client stating the length of his or her clean and sober time (i.e., how long ago the client last used any psychoactive drugs whatsoever) and what issue he or she wishes to discuss in that session.
+Early in the abstinence phase of the program, each client is asked what his or her clean and sober time has been and what issue they would like to discuss in the group drug counseling session.
 Every client is expected to identify at least one issue for discussion at each session.
-The therapist (group leader) may pull together the issues of two or more group members into a theme for that session or, alternatively, may begin the session with a specific topic as part of a revolving PE sequence.
-In general, two group sessions per week are devoted to day-to-day concerns and struggles raised by the clients themselves (with appropriate guidance and framing of the discussion supplied by the group leader); one session is devoted to a specific PE or skills-training topic where the counselor presents a brief lecture and guides a focused discussion.
+The therapist (group leader) may pull together the issues of two or more group members into a theme for that session or may begin the session with a specific topic as part of a revolving PE sequence.
+Generally, two group sessions per week are devoted to discussing concerns and struggles raised by clients (using the guidance and framing provided by the group leader); one session is devoted to presenting a short lecture and guiding a full discussion on drug counseling.

 8.2 Several Typical Session Topics or Themes

-Following is a partial list of topics and themes in the PE sequence (Washton 1989, 1991): tips for quitting; finding your motivation to quit; how serious is your problem?taking a closer look; identifying your high-risk situations; coping with your high-risk situations; dealing with cravings and urges; why total abstinence?is it really necessary to give up everything?; warning signs of relapse; rating your relapse potential?a realistic assessment; tips for handling slips; managing anger and frustration; finding balance in your life; how to have fun without getting high; defining your personal goals; managing problems in your relationships; building your self-esteem; nutrition and personal health; AIDS and other sexually transmitted diseases?how to avoid them; overview of treatment and recovery; how your family can help without hurting?a look at coaddiction.
+Following is a partial list of topics and themes in the PE sequence (Washton 1989, 1991): tips for quitting; finding your motivation to quit; how serious is your problem?
+Taking a closer look; identifying your high-risk situations; coping with your high-risk situations; dealing with cravings and urges; why total abstinence?
+Is it really necessary to give up everything?; warning signs of relapse, rating your relapse potential?
+Drug counseling realistically assessed.
+Tips for managing slips; managing anger and frustration; finding balance in your life; having fun without getting high; defining your personal goals; managing problems in your relationships; building self-esteem; nutrition and drug counseling.
+AIDS and other sexually transmitted diseases?
+How to avoid them; overview of treatment and recovery; how your family can help without hurting?
+A look at addiction.

 8.3 Session Structure

 The purpose of each session is to enhance the client’s motivation for change and improve his or her ability to cope adaptively with the problems of everyday life without reverting to psychoactive drug use.
-To accomplish this task success-fully, sessions are neither highly structured nor totally unstructured.
+Drug counseling sessions are neither highly structured nor unstructured in order to achieve this goal.
 The PE sessions serve more to stimulate discussion than present material in a didactic manner.
-The group leader takes an active role in helping each group member relate the lecture topic to his or her own personal situation.
-The goal is to foster emotional and behavioral change rather than merely supply factual information.
+The group leader takes an active role in helping each group member relate the lecture topic to his or her situation.
+Rather than simply providing factual information, drug counseling aims to encourage emotional and behavioral changes.

 8.4 Strategies for Dealing With Common Clinical Problems

-Lateness and absenteeism are addressed therapeutically as behavioral manifestations of a client’s ambivalence about change.
-The importance of clients arriving at sessions on time and attending reliably is emphasized throughout the program, starting with the initial intake interview.
+Lateness and absenteeism are addressed therapeutically as behavioural manifestations of a client’s ambivalence about change.
+In the intake interview and in drug counseling, the importance of clients arriving on time at sessions is emphasized.
 Clients are instructed not to come to the clinic within 12 hours of any alcohol or other drug use.
-If a client arrives showing clear-cut behavioral signs of intoxication (e.g., slurred speech, uncoordinated movements, breath smelling of alcohol), he or she is asked to leave the premises and return the next day.
-If the client is severely intoxicated, a counselor will try to contact a family member to escort the client home.
+If a client arrives showing clear-cut behavioural signs of intoxication (e.g., slurred speech, uncoordinated movements, breath smelling of alcohol), he or she is asked to leave the premises and return the next day.
+An intoxicated client can be taken home by a family member for drug counseling if a counsellor suspects that he or she is severely impaired.
 According to the program’s variable-length treatment protocol, each unexcused absence extends by 2 to 4 weeks the time required for program completion.
-On the occasion of a third unexcused absence or fifth unexcused lateness, the client is transferred from the early abstinence group to a stabilization group that focuses more intensively on overcoming early obstacles to change.
+In the event of a client’s third unexcused absence or fifth unexcused lateness, he or she is moved from the early abstinence group to a stabilization group where more attention is paid to overcoming early obstacles to changing drug counseling.

 8.5 Strategies for Dealing With Denial, Resistance, or Poor Motivation